ndcroos/site/about.md

 permalink: /about/
 ---

 Hi!
-My name is Nick Decroos and I live in Poperinge, a humble town in Belgium.
+My name is Nick Decroos.
 Previously, I studied electronics and computer science at Ghent University.

 Internet profiles
 ==